axlprz/biomesuitability/README.md

 ## Results

 - Accuracy: ~70–85% depending on model and species
-- Best performance achieved with Random Forest and SVM
+- Best performance achieved with Random Forest and Logistic Regression
 - Confusion matrix revealed common misclassifications between neighboring biomes
 - Visual maps of predicted vs. actual biomes for species like axolotl, ocelot, and blue macaw